Registered Charity in England and Wales-Number 1139112

 Our mission is to support and promote girls’ rights, empowerment, and education by reaching out to and advancing the circumstances of African girls who are economically deprived, at risk of abuse, subject to harmful cultural practices, or living in areas of instability.

 Girl Child Network Worldwide envisions girls in Africa are empowered and retained in school to attain quality education with support of whole communities.
 Quality education in a violent free, supportive and conducive environment in the home, school and community builds their career aspirations leading them to walk in the fullness of their potential as women leaders.
 Read More

 The need to establish an organisation to champion the rights of girl children in Zimbabwe was perceived in 1998 by Betty Makoni after listening to the horrifying experiences of ten of her female students.
 Her personal experiences of abuse as a child further fuelled her determination.
 An informal discussion group was subsequently created to provide a safe forum for girls to meet and talk freely about their problems and devise possible solutions.

 This initial group became the first girls’ empowerment club in Zimbabwe.

-In England, the Girls’ Empowerment Center is the empowerment strategy and we continue in the spirit of the Vazvare meaning Princesses.
-The GCNW Empowerment Center model is not replicating aspects already served locally but will instead act as a center for research, the accumulation of knowledge and dissemination of best practices, consultancy, and training regarding issues such as sheltering girls-at-risk.
+In England, the Girls’ Empowerment Center is the empowerment strategy and replication of our model to serve both girls in Africa and those locally as evidently problems girls face are universal.
+The GCNW Empowerment Center model is not replicating aspects already served locally but will instead act as a center for research, the accumulation of knowledge and dissemination of best practices, consultancy, and training regarding issues such as sheltering girls-at-risk and on harmful cultural practices.
 Training is a core activity of the GCNW Center in the UK in order to facilitate the employment and development of the girl child empowerment model.
-It houses the Museum of Achievement, which puts a spotlight on many African traditions that are positive and can be used in fight for gender equality.
+The girls empowerment model puts a spotlight on many African traditions to empower and protect girls and that are positive and can be used in fight for gender equality.